minotour4869/VietnameseBalatro/README.md

 **Windows:** `%AppData%/Balatro`; **Mac:** `~/Library/Application Support/Balatro`; **Linux (WINE/Proton):** `~/.local/share/Steam/steamapps/compatdata/2379780/pfx/drive_c/users/steamuser/AppData/Roaming/Balatro`

 # Important notes while using this mod
-- There will be cases where Balatro crashes due to the following error: `attempt to index field 'localization' (a nil value)`
+- ~~There will be cases where Balatro crashes due to the following error: `attempt to index field 'localization' (a nil value)`~~
-- To minimize that, revert to English before closing Balatro.
+- ~~To minimize that, revert to English before closing Balatro.~~
+- It seems like the newest alpha version of Steamodded has already addressed this issue.
-## How to solve the problem when it happens:
+## How to solve the problem when it happens in case you're using an older Steamodded version:
 1. **If you're using Windows:**
 - Rename version.dll or the "Mods" folder
 - Launch Balatro via Steam to reset language option